Spider-Man 2: Spider-Man 2.1 (2007)

 An extended cut of the film, entitled Spider-Man 2.1, was released on DVD on April 17, 2007.
 The cut included eight minutes of new footage, with new special features not included in the original release, as well as a sneak preview of the then-upcoming Spider-Man 3.
 The cut also featured new, alternate, and extended scenes, and a featurette: "Inside Spider-Man 2.1", detailing the making of the cut.
-A similar cut aired on January 2, 2007 on the FX channel with an exclusive sneak preview for Spider-Man 3.
+A similar cut aired on January 2, 2007, on the FX channel with an exclusive sneak preview for Spider-Man 3.

 Reception

 Box office

-Spider-Man 2 grossed $373.6 million in the United States and Canada and $415 million in other territories for a total worldwide gross of $788.6 million, against a production budget of $200 million.
+Spider-Man 2 grossed $374.7 million in the United States and Canada and $421.2 million in other territories for a total worldwide gross of $795.9 million, against a production budget of $200 million.

-Spider-Man 2 opened in the United States on June 30, 2004 and grossed $40.4 million in its first day; this broke its predecessor's opening day record of $39.4 million until it was surpassed a year later by Star Wars: Episode III – Revenge of the Sith ($50.0 million).
+Spider-Man 2 opened in the United States on June 30, 2004, and grossed $40.4 million in its first day; this broke its predecessor's opening day record of $39.4 million until it was surpassed a year later by Star Wars: Episode III – Revenge of the Sith ($50.0 million).
 Playing at 4,152 theaters upon opening, it had the second-highest number of screenings, behind Shrek 2, which had an extra 11, bringing the total to 4,163.
 The film also broke The Lord of the Rings: The Return of the King's record ($34.5 million) for the highest-grossing Wednesday of all time.
 It held the Wednesday record for three years until it was topped by Harry Potter and the Order of the Phoenix ($44.2 million).
 Its Friday-to-Sunday gross reached a total of $88.2 million, surpassing Austin Powers in Goldmember ($73.1 million) to have the largest July opening weekend.
-Moreover, Spider-Man 2 also defeated Men in Black II ($52.1 million) for having the biggest Fourth of July opening weekend at the time.
+Moreover, Spider-Man 2 also beat Men in Black II ($52.1 million) for having the biggest Fourth of July opening weekend at the time.
 The film held the record until 2011 when it was broken by Transformers: Dark of the Moon ($97.9 million).
 With a total gross of $152.6 million, it surpassed Shrek 2 ($129 million) to have the highest five-day Wednesday opening.
 In its first six days, the film had grossed over $180 million, which surpassed the previous largest six-day opening record held by The Matrix Reloaded ($146.9 million).
 Additionally, it had the highest Monday gross of any film, generating a total of $27.6 million.
 The film would hold this record for a decade until it was eclipsed by Star Wars: The Force Awakens ($40.1 million) in 2015.
 Spider-Man 2 became the quickest film to hit the $200 million mark, taking eight days to do so.
 This record would be tied with Revenge of the Sith and Pirates of the Caribbean: Dead Man's Chest.
 All three films were surpassed by The Dark Knight in 2008.